OPSWAT/metadefender-k8s/helm_charts/mdcore-README.md

 This is a Helm chart for deploying MetaDefender Core (https://www.opswat.com/products/metadefender/core) in a Kubernetes cluster

 This chart can deploy the following depending on the provided values:
-- One or mode MD Core instances
+- One or more MD Core instances
 - A PostgreSQL database instance pre-configured to be used by MD Core

 In addition to the chart, we also provide a number of values files for specific scenarios: